numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

     ``np.float128`` base class.

-Dtype discovery during array coercion
+dtype discovery during array coercion
 ==============================================================================

 An important step in the use of NumPy arrays is creation of the array from